 Banks like Banco de Oro, Security Bank, PS Bank, EastWest, Sterling Bank of Asia, Maybank., Philippine National Bank, Robinsons Bank, and BPI Family Savings Bank provide loans with interest rates ranging from 5-6%.

 The Social Security System also offers different types of housing loans including a loan for improvements and repairs.
-You can finance major improvements in your house like construction if concrete fence, installation of deep well or completion of an occupied bare house.
-Eligible borrowers should be members of SSS who has made at least 36 months of contributions, has no existing loan with SSS or NHMFC and has not been granted any final benefit from SSS.
+You can finance major improvements in your house like construction if concrete fence, installation of deep well, or completion of an occupied bare house.
+Eligible borrowers should be members of SSS who have made at least 36 months of contributions, has no existing loan with SSS or NHMFC, and have not been granted any final benefit from SSS.

 What mistakes should I avoid when applying for a housing loan?

 Your housing loan application is a journey that could last for decades and that can change your life.
 It pays to consider a few things before fully jumping into the venture.